Aabhaasam

 Aabhaasam is a 2018 Indian Malayalam-language social satirical film written and directed by Jubith Namradath.
 The film stars Suraj Venjaramoodu, Alencier Ley Lopez, Indrans, and Rima Kallingal.

 Plot

-'Aabhaasam' is a story told through a bus journey from Bangalore to Trivandrum, it dwells on the theme of suppressed urges of lust and the unapologetic inhumane acts that people find to satisfy it.
+Aabhaasam is a story told through a bus journey from Bangalore to Thiruvananthapuram, it dwells on the theme of suppressed urges of lust and the unapologetic inhumane acts that people find to satisfy it.
 The film unfolds the theme through instances of the story-line.